 Disney's Vero Beach Resort: Is Now the Time to Sell Your Membership?

-Vero Beach is the only DVC resort to have issued a special assessment since the program’s launch in 1993.
-Florida’s updated condo laws now require regular structural inspections and greater reserve funding, which may increase the chances of future assessments.
+Vero Beach is the only DVC resort to have issued a special assessment, and updated Florida condo laws now require more rigorous structural inspections and increased reserves.
+This raises the potential for future evaluations, adding another layer of financial uncertainty for current and future owners.

-At DVC Sales, we offer the lowest commission rate in the industry and can help you navigate your next step.
-Whether you're buying or selling, we’re here to help you make an informed decision.
+At DVC Sales, we offer expert guidance and the lowest commission rates in the industry.
+Whether you're looking to sell or exploring your resale buying options, our team is here to help you make a wise, informed choice.

 Written by